laxmimanoj/docs/docs/docker/docker.md

 #### parser directives
 - \# directive=value
 - Once a comment, empty line or builder instruction has been processed, Docker no longer looks for parser directives.
 Therefore, all     parser directives must be at the very top of a Dockerfile.
 - Supported parser directives
 -- syntax
 -- escape
+- syntax:
+-- only enabled if the BuildKit backend is used
+-- defines the location of the Dockerfile builder that is used for building the current Dockerfile
+-- official releases are available as stable and experimental -- example
+\# syntax=docker.io/docker/dockerfile:1
+\# syntax=docker/dockerfile:1.0.0-experimental

 ### Commands
 -- docker build . [build image]